rish672003/Project-1/passwordgenerator/Readme.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgements

 - Thanks to [MDN Web Docs](https://developer.mozilla.org/en-US/) for providing extensive documentation and tutorials.
-- [FontAwesome](https://fontawesome.com/) for the icons used in this project.
+- [Hugeicons](https://hugeicons.com/) for the icons used in this project.

 ---

-Feel free to customize this README according to your project specifics.
-Let me know if you need further adjustments!